indira1vik/cinemize/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Please have a look into this website [Cinemize - the popcorn time](https://indira1vik.github.io/cinemize/).

 ## About this web application

 This web application is about movies, where we can search movies and get a detailed view of the movie.
 Also, if the movie's trailers are available, we can watch them and provide the best user experience possible with the good UI design.\